 Located just east of Seattle, Lake Sammamish is the perfect place to spend the day for those hoping to reconnect with nature.
 It’s one of the most popular recreational lakes in Washington, and at less than 30 minutes from Seattle, it’s also extremely convenient for a day trip.

-Although technically outside the city, the lake’s beaches are often counted amongst the best beach parks in Seattle.
+Although technically outside the city, the lake’s beaches are often counted among the best beach parks in Seattle.
 In addition to sun tanning and sandcastle building, Lake Sammamish is also a great place for hiking, kayaking, biking, picnicking, etc.

 Below you’ll find the ultimate guide to Lake Sammamish, including Idylwood Park, Marymoor Park, and Lake Sammamish State Park.